inzk0518/tp/docs/DeveloperGuide.md

 Validation done:
 - Ensures compulsory fields are present
 - Ensures no duplicate fields are provided
-- Ensures each individual field meets the constraints of that field
+- Ensures each individual field meets the constraints of that field (refer [here](#appendix-a-command-parameters) for the constraints)
-- Ensures Maximum Budget is not less than Minimum Budget
-- Unknown fields provided will throw a `ParseException`
+- Unknown parameters provided will throw a `ParseException`

 ##### Execution
 The `AddContactCommand` class generates the UUID for the `Person` object and checks for duplicates in the address book before adding the new contact.